trueheart78/trueheart78.com/games.md

 - ~~Dark Souls III~~ [beaten x 2]
   - Wonderful game, my first Souls experience.
   - Two Princes was easily my roughest boss.
+- ~~Fallout 4 in survival mode (PS4)~~ [jettisoned]
+  - Dying to single bullets, as well as 2 hits from a baby bloatfly left me with hours of lost progress.
+Moved on.
 - ~~Galak-Z (PS4)~~ [jettisoned]
   - It's hard to go back to those controls.
 - ~~Nuclear Throne (PS4)~~ [beaten]